TimGrt/Ansible-Workshop-Exercises/docs/day2/automation-platform/automation-platform-workflows.md

 Hello World
 ```

+!!! note
-NOTE: `X` should be replaced with the appropriate number of the node you are checking.
+    `X` should be replaced with the appropriate number of the node you are checking.